MicrosoftDocs/customer-insights/ci-docs/audience-insights/connections.md

 1. In the **Set up connection** pane provide the required details.
    1. The **Display name** and the type of the connection describe a connection.
 We recommend choosing a name which explains the purpose and target of this connection.
    1. The exact fields depend on what service you are connecting to.
-You can learn about details of a specific connection type in the article about the service.
+You can learn about details of a specific connection type in the article about the target service.

 1. To create the connection, select **Save**.

 You can also select **Set up** on a tile on the **Discover** tab.

-### Exports: Allow contributors to use a connection
+### Allow contributors to use a connection for exports

 When setting up or editing an export connection you choose which users are allowed to use this specific connection to define [exports](export-destinations.md).
 By default a connection is available to users with an administrator role.
 You can change this setting under **Choose who can use this connection** and allow users with contributor role to use this connection.